NavigationContentFooter

 1. Log into the first Instance (rancher1) via SSH.

-2. Launch the following command to fetch the docker image rancher/rancher to run in a container with automatic restarting enabled, in case the container fails.
-Edit the value rancher.example.com with the personalized domain name pointing to the Instance to generate a Let’s Encrypt certificate automatically:
+2. Run the following command to fetch the Docker image rancher/rancher and run it in a container.
+This setup ensures that the Rancher container will restart automatically in case of failure.
+Make sure to replace rancher.example.com with your actual domain name pointing to the first instance to enable automatic Let’s Encrypt SSL certificate generation:

 docker run -d --restart=unless-stopped -p 80:80 -p 443:443 -v /host/rancher:/var/lib/rancher rancher/rancher --acme-domain rancher.example.com